Alex-Yates/Powershell-for-Oracle-Database-CI-with-Bamboo/README.md

 - OracleDbIntegrationSchema
 - OracleDbLiveSchema

+Also, DeployTask1 requires .NET 4.5.

-This could probably be improved by using variable substitution and use a single TargetOracleDbSchema variable that is overridden for different environments but I haven't exp[lored how to do that.
+This could probably be improved by using variable substitution with a single TargetOracleDbSchema variable that is overridden for different environments but I haven't explored that.